 Archive Compare (new for v9)

 To test Archive Compare I compared the .zip files of two different versions of the Guiffy installer.
-Archive selection shares the same dialog as the Folder Compare and works like you would expect.
+File selection shares the same dialog as the Folder Compare and works like you would expect.

 Here is a screen shot showing the results: